tobychui/zoraxy/README.md

 ## License

 This project is open source under AGPL.
-I open source this project so everyone can check for security issues and benefit all users. **If your plans to use this project in commercial environment which violate the AGPL terms, please contact toby@imuslab.com for an alternative commercial license.**
+I open-source this project so everyone can check for security issues and benefit all users. **If your plans to use this project in a scommercial environment which violate the AGPL terms, please contact toby@imuslab.com for an alternative commercial license.**